takluyver/astsearch/doc/index.rst

    A Python file or a directory in which to search.
 Directories will be searched recursively for ``.py`` and ``.pyw`` files.

+.. option:: -l, --files-with-matches

+   Output only the paths of matching files, not the lines that matched.

 Contents:

 .. toctree::